Goddy36-A/Runyankole-Rukiga-Dictionary-/README.md

 - Passionate about language preservation and technology accessibility

 > "Never let limited resources limit your dreams.
 This entire project was built on a phone in a village, proving that dedication matters more than equipment."
+It's always mot about a tool/resource but your mental organization.

 ## 🙏 Acknowledgments

-- Thanks to everyone who contributed to data collection
+- Thanks to everyone who contributed to data collection especially the UNESCO kavunuzi dictionary pdf that I extracted data from.
 - Inspired by classmates and the tech community
 - Built with determination and passion for language preservation